Susan Burch, an award-winning poet from the United States, is to act as Guest Judge for the IAFOR Vladimir Devidé Haiku Award 2017.

 Susan will make her selection based on the theme of “history, story, narrative”.
 This is the conference theme of The Asian Conference on Literature 2017, which will host the award ceremony for the IAFOR Vladimir Devidé Haiku Award 2017.
 Susan’s guidelines for this theme can be found in the section below.

 Submitting to the theme of “history, story, narrative” is optional.
 All haiku submissions, including those submitted to the theme, will be considered for Dr Drago Štambuk’s Grand Prize, Runners Up and Commended selections.
+Only one entry to the competition is permitted per person.

 If you would like to submit your entry to the theme of “history, story, narrative”, please select this option on the dropdown menu of the submission form.
 Susan will make her selection based on the haiku submitted to this theme.